Accelergy-Project/hwcomponents-adc/README.md

 # HWComponents-ADC
-HWComponents-ADC provides estimates for the area and energy of Analog-Digital Converters (ADCs) for use in analog & mixed-signal accelerator design space exploration.
+HWComponents-ADC models the area and energy of Analog-Digital Converters (ADCs) for use in analog & mixed-signal accelerator designs.

 Models are based on statistical analysis of published ADC performance data in Boris Murmann's ADC Performance Survey [1].
 The energy model is based on the observation that